Getting Comfortable Being Uncomfortable

 Dede Barry 49:21

-We’re excited to share our knowledge and tap into leading experts like Dr. Dana Lis, Jenn Sygo, Dr. Emily Kraus, and Catherine Cram.
-Fast Talk Femmes is coming this January, and we can’t wait to share it with the Fast Talk Labs community.
+We’re excited to share our knowledge and tap into leading experts like Dr. Dana Lis, Jenn Sygo, Dr. Emily Kraus, and Katherine Cram.
+Fast Talk FEM is coming this January, and we can’t wait to share it with the Fast Talk Labs community.

 Chris Case 49:42

 That was another episode of Fast Talk.
 Subscribe to Fast Talk wherever you prefer to find your favorite podcast and be sure to leave us a rating and review.
 The thoughts and opinions expressed on Fast Talk are those of the individual.
 As always, we love your feedback during the conversation at forums.fasttalklabs.com to discuss each and every episode.
 Become a member of Fast Talk Laboratories at fasttalklabs.com/join.
-Become a part of our education and coaching community for Grant Holick, Trevor Connor, and Rob Pickels, I’m Chris Case thanks for listening!
+Become a part of our education and coaching community.
+For Grant Holicky, Trevor Connor, and Rob Pickels, I’m Chris Case.
+Thanks for listening!